C# Code

 Fully expanded, the C# Code block shows the following properties:

-Note: The screenshot on this page uses the Elegance Design, introduced in 2025.3.
+Note: The screenshot on this page uses the 2026.1 version.
 If you are using an earlier version, your layout may look different.

 Quick-start